Khomreh

-Khomreh (خمره; literally "jar") is an Iranian film directed by Ebrahim Foruzesh.
-The story is set on a hot schoolyard where kids quench their thirst using water from a large jar.
+Khomreh (خمره; literally "jar") is an Iranian film directed by Ebrahim Forouzesh.
+The story is set in a hot schoolyard where kids quench their thirst using water from a large jar.
 One day it starts to leak.
 Fixing it proves to be a bigger problem than expected.

 Reception

 It won the Golden Leopard at the 1994 Locarno International Film Festival.